 In Jeremiah 33, God explains that to break his covenant with Abraham's descendants, he would have to disrupt time to some high degree to get another history written.
 In the NIV, the footnote to the final remark about restoring fortunes is, "Or will bring them back from captivity."
 The covenants we have counted in the previous sections were that the descendants of Abraham, Isaac, and Jacob would become more numerous than the stars, David's heir would always be king, and the Levites would always be the Lord's priests.
-After the collapse of the Israelite monarchy, David's heir has become a king without a crown.
+Following the collapse of the Israelite monarchy, David's heir has become a king without a crown.
 In verse 22, God promised that David and Levi are also on the bloodline of the ancestors of innumerable descendants.
-Ezekiel prophecied that the crown would not return until the coming of the Messiah.173 Minimally, should all the other Israelites perish, God's covenants will be fulfilled if the Lord himself is of the Levitic and Davidic lines jointly and if his own descendants go on to become more numerous than the stars in the sky.
+Ezekiel prophesied that the crown would not return until the coming of the Messiah.
+Minimally, should all the other Israelites perish, God's covenants will be fulfilled if the Lord himself is of the Levitic and Davidic lines jointly and if his own descendants go on to become more numerous than the stars in the sky.
 All of God's descendants will be Israel's descendants.
 Should all of the other children of Satan perish, the covenant will be fulfilled.
-In this way, we offer a further reconciliation between the many prophetic promises of destruction and redemption: the redemption comes at the end through God alone.
+In this way, we offer a further reconciliation between the many prophetic promises of destruction and redemption: redemption comes at the end through God alone.
 The covenant with the Israelites would be fulfilled through the one they rebelled against.
 Their part in it would be as small as possible.

 In the preceding discussion of God's covenant with the day and night, we mentioned a necessity for disrupting time to some high degree if God were to change what has been foretold.
 In Isaiah, God shows that he still is able to disrupt time to some minimal degree by a demonstration to King Hezekiah.
+Perhaps God moved Hezekiah through time and not the world around him so that time itself was not disrupted at all.